ramate-io/robles/docs/github-workflows/validation/labels/README.md

 - **[`labels.yml`](../../../../.github/workflows/labels.yml)**: describes the trigger

 ## Usage
-The labels workflows will update the labels for this repository to correspond to those found in the `LABELS_JSON` harcoded into [`labels.yml`](../../../../.github/workflows/labels.yml) whenever a commit is pushed to the GitHub remote.
+The labels workflows will update the labels for this repository to correspond to those found in the `LABELS_JSON` hardcoded into [`labels.yml`](../../../../.github/workflows/labels.yml) whenever a commit is pushed to the GitHub remote.

-The labels worfklow will delete additional labels when run on `main` or when the commit message contains `debug(ci:labels:deletion)`.
+The labels workflow will delete additional labels when run on `main` or when the commit message contains `debug(ci:labels:deletion)`.

 > [!WARN]
 > There are NOT currently any protections against this updating of labels.
 As a contributor, you should be mindful particularly not to remove labels without first checking with other contributors.